First Baptist On Mission

 School Fuel’s mission is to provide the “fuel” for a better learning environment by removing the pangs of hunger among the students in our classrooms.
 More than 75% of our school age children are on reduced or free meals at school.
 Most of them go home on the weekends to little or no food.
 Statistics show that children who struggle with hunger at home perform at lower levels in school during the week.
 It began out of a service project through a FBC Bible Study in 2013.
 Today they are serving over 900 students in the SMCISD.
 For more information, visit www.schoolfuelsanmarcos.org.

-Our annual Mission Fair is the last Sunday of October.
+Our annual Mission Fair this year is October 30th.
 It is a way we celebrate what the Lord has done in and through us.
 Our fair displays our mission endeavors and partners.
 It is a great way to see the various ways you can get involved in God’s mission here locally or in other parts of the world.
 We encourage all of our members of First Baptist to find a way to serve.

 BEYOND OUR NEIGHBORHOOD